- Have Questions

 An experienced Danbury Social Security disability lawyer should be comfortable sharing this information.

-When you retain the Hermann Law Group, you will work closely with an experienced Danbury Social Security disability lawyer.
+When you retain the Hermann Law Group, PLLC, you will work closely with an experienced Danbury Social Security disability lawyer.
 We guide our clients through the application, appeal, and post-award processes — providing compassionate advice and tenacious representation at every stage.
-Contact us for a free consultation today at 203-791-2600.
+Contact us for a complimentary consultation today at 203-791-2600.